aserowy/yeet/README.md

 layout.rs defines the overall app layout, which is used by all view functions.

 The modules model, update and view represent the elm philosophy.
-Messages are defined in y1337-keymap to prevent cycling dependencies.
+Messages are defined in yeet-keymap to prevent cycling dependencies.

-### y1337-keymap
+### yeet-keymap

 This crate holds all key relevant features.
 The MessageResolver uses buffer and tree to resolve possible messages, which follow the elm architecture to